mirror/dd-wrt/src/router/curl/docs/cmdline-opts/retry-connrefused.md

 # `--retry-connrefused`

-In addition to the other conditions, consider ECONNREFUSED as a transient error too for --retry.
+In addition to the other conditions, also consider ECONNREFUSED as a transient error for --retry.
 This option is used together with --retry.
+Normally, a refused connection is not considered a transient error and therefore would not otherwise trigger a retry.